 The alternate leaves are stalkless and usually clasping the stem on var. commutatum; in var. biflorum the leaves touch the stem.
 Leaves on the larger plant can be 6 inches long and 4 inches wide although large var. biflorum specimens are found.
 Surfaces are smooth, free of hair, and margins are without teeth or lobes.

 Flowers are greenish-white, 6-part, tubular shaped.
-Flowers can range from 2 to 10 per umbel depending on the age of the plant with as many as 20 umbels.
+Flowers can range from 2 to 10 per umbel depending on the age of the plant, with as many as 20 umbels.
 The flower tube lobes are tepals (replacing separate sepals and petals) united together except at the apex where each lobe re-curves slightly to open the tube exposing inside 6 stamens, with yellow anthers, and one style.
+The anthers are held against the style until they enlarge to shed pollen.
 The ovary is green, ovoid, and noticeably composed of 3 locules.
 The color of the tepals is white to greenish-yellow.

 Fruit: The fruit becomes a 1/4 inch or larger, dark blue to black berry which birds love.
 The seeds require a long period of stratification for germination - a cold moist period followed by a warm moist period, followed by another cold moist period.
 Sowed outside, they will not germinate until the 2nd year.